-Knowing the signs of a gas leak, promoting safe digging and helping enforce proper land use near pipelines all go a long way to keep your community safe.
+Knowing the signs of a natural gas leak, practicing safe digging and being aware of proper land use near pipelines all go a long way to keeping you and your community safe.

 We provide natural gas service to more than 1.8 million Michigan customers.
-To help keep gas flowing to homes and businesses, we operate and maintain multiple natural gas storage fields along with compressor stations to pressurize the gas so it moves quickly through our more than 28,000 miles of pipelines.
+To help keep gas flowing to homes and businesses, we operate and maintain multiple natural gas storage fields along with compressor stations to pressurize the gas so it moves quickly through more than 28,000 miles of pipelines.
 Then, we reduce the pressure in regulating facilities so the gas can be efficiently used for cooking, heating and other purposes.